Wednesday, July 31, 2024

 Caption: After selling all the gasoline he was allocated for Novemebr, Daniel Bridger Thursday put up this sign and closed his service station until his new quota begins.
 Brigder's station is at 4751 N. Santa Monica Blvd. - Sentinel photo by Ron Overdahl

 In 1973, OPEC cut off oil sales to the US and the west because of our support for Israel.
 I was a franchised Clark station dealer at the time.
 On Nov 30th, the Milwaukee Sentinel published a reporter’s photograph of my station being temporarily closed for lack of fuel.
 The second image shows the front page headline of that morning’s same newspaper.
-Little did I know of what was coming.
+Little did I know the future consequences of what was about to happen.

 Those events began a miserable 13 years of the insane national 55 mph speed limit.
 My livelihood was severely affected by the sporadic gasoline deliveries as well as my employees’ income, so I had a "dog in the fight”.
 What followed was a ridiculous national mandate by the federal government put in place by the Nixon administration.
 The law was widely ignored nationwide until many jurisdictions discovered a goldmine with fines/citations as a major source of revenue.
 Speed traps galore sprang up as a result.
 Those common sense states that refused to enforce the national speed limit were threatened by the Carter administration in 1977 with the loss of highway funding if they didn’t fall in line.
 The law was proven to be almost useless as far as conservation and soon took a back seat to the enormous revenue stream.
 Many fed up citizens avoided traveling on the safer limited access highways to run the back roads and avoid speed traps.
 The actual fuel savings computed by the federal government?
 Between 0.5 and 1%!
 This injustice dragged on until 1987 when they relented by raising it to 65 mph on certain limited access rural highways, finally repealing it altogether in 1995 after 21 years.